parimate/CertificateDrive/README.md

 # Project Setup and Deployment Instructions
 Follow the steps below to set up and deploy the project:
-1. `npm install hardhat`
+1. Install Hardhat `npm install hardhat`
-Compile the smart contracts
-2. `npx hardhat compile`
+2. Compile the smart contracts `npx hardhat compile`
-Start a local Hardhat node
-3. `npx hardhat node`
+3. Start a local Hardhat node `npx hardhat node`
 4. Open a new terminal
-5. `npx hardhat run scripts/deploy.js --network localhost`
+5. Deploy the smart contracts to the local network `npx hardhat run scripts/deploy.js --network localhost`
-6. `cd frontend`
+6. Navigate to the frontend directory `cd frontend`
-7. `npm run start`
+7. Start the frontend application `npm run start`